CharanSai9898/React_project_practise/Tours/README.md

 Live Demo - https://preeminent-salmiakki-17acd6.netlify.app/

-# Tours App
+# Tours App 🌍

 A React application that displays a list of tours fetched from an API.
-Users can read more about each tour, remove tours they are not interested in, and refresh the list when all tours are removed.
+Users can explore tour details, remove tours they are not interested in, and refresh the list after all tours have been removed.

 ## Features

-- Fetches tour data from an API
+- Fetch tour data from an API
 - Loading spinner while fetching data
 - Read More / Show Less functionality
 - Remove individual tours
 - Refresh all tours after removing them
+- Responsive and clean UI

-## Technologies Used
+## Tech Stack

-- React
+- React.js
 - JavaScript (ES6+)
-- CSS
+- CSS3
 - Fetch API

 ## Demo

 <img src="Demo.gif" width="600">

 ## API Used